 Because intellectual disabilities are so common amongst individuals with cerebral palsy, parents should understand what symptoms to look out for so they can start management as early as possible.

 Individuals with intellectual disabilities and cerebral palsy may struggle to interact with others and care for themselves due to impaired mobility and cognition.
 Early intervention can help prevent the development of problematic behaviors like self-harm and aggression.
 If you suspect your child is demonstrating signs of intellectual disability, consult with their pediatrician for a professional diagnosis.

 - Problems communicating and understanding social situations

 - Learning to crawl and walk later than other children

+- Behavior therapy can help improve social skills like communication and problem-solving.
 It will focus on identifying problem behaviors and replacing them with positive reinforcement.

 - Educational assistance can help ensure that your child has the individual support and attention he or she needs to succeed academically.
 Schools are required to provide reasonable accommodations to help individuals with intellectual disabilities succeed.

 - Speech therapy will help develop articulation, listening, and receptive language skills to improve interactions with others.
 Individuals who are non-verbal may learn how to use augmentative and alternative communication to improve their communication skills.

 - Occupational therapy will help your child learn to be more independent by practicing activities of daily living.

 - Physical therapy can help reduce physical impairment and optimize motor functions through exercise.